-Arctic and Earth SIGNs - Arctic and Earth SIGNs
+Arctic & Earth SIGNs - Arctic and Earth SIGNs

-- GLOBE protocols that best fit the issue,
+- GLOBE protocols that best fit a topic relevant to the community

 - Historical and current NASA data from NASA experts

 The GLOBE Grandma training series is an especially popular set of videos by Christine Villano, an award-winning early primary science educator from Alaska.

 Following training, community members and educators engage youth in designing and implementing GLOBE investigations on climate change issues that are important to their community and connect Western science with Indigenous knowledge and traditions.
 Scientists use the data collected through projects to address larger scale climate change or remote sensing questions.